-Wisconsin Emergency Order 31: Badger Bounce Back N/A N/A N/A N/A N/A N/A On April 20, the Department of Health Services announced that it will be adopting a phased approach to re-opening, with the transition to each phase set forth in an order that will articulate the activities that will resume.
-WEDC Reopening Guidelines Wisconsin - City of Appleton, Brown County, Dane County, Menomonee Falls, County of Milwaukee, Village of Mukwonago, Kenosha County, City of Racine, Washington/ Ozaukee County Original State EO 28 that some localities are extending 5/14/2020 See Comments.
+Wisconsin - City of Appleton, Brown County, Dane County, Menomonee Falls, County of Milwaukee, Village of Mukwonago, Kenosha County, City of Racine, Washington/ Ozaukee County Original State EO 28 that some localities are extending 5/14/2020 See Comments.
 N/A N/A N/A N/A Following the Supreme Court's decision on May 13 to strike down the state wide order, some localities have stated they will or have already issued guidance/orders to extend the (now struck down) state wide measure until May 26, or are encouraging residents to follow the state wide guidelines.
 It is unclear whether or not these orders are enforceable.
-News article tracking WI localities Wisconsin - Cudahy, Franklin, Greendale, Greenfield, Hales Corners, Oak Creek, North Shore (Bayside, Brown Deer, Fox Point, Glendale, River Hills, Shorewood, Whitefish Bay), South Order #1 COVID-19 Public Health Plan for Suburban Milwaukee County 5/14/2020 See Comments.
+News article tracking WI localities Wisconsin - Cudahy, Franklin, Greendale, Greenfield, Hales Corners, Oak Creek, North Shore (Bayside, Brown Deer, Fox Point, Glendale, River Hills, Shorewood, Whitefish Bay), South Milwaukee/ St. Francis, Wauwatosa, West Allis/ West Milwaukee (Milwaukee County) Order #1 COVID-19 Public Health Plan for Suburban Milwaukee County 5/14/2020 See Comments.
 N/A N/A N/A N/A Following the Supreme Court's decision on May 13 to strike down the state wide order, these 18 municipalities of Milwaukee County have issued their own stay home orders with restrictions in place across industries.
 Please refer to the order for specific guidance on each industry, including social distancing requirements etc. This order is enforceable by any local law enforcement officials including county sheriffs or by the local public health officer within the relevant jurisdiction.
 Violation or obstruction of this order is punishable under Wis.
-Stat. § 252.25 or any local ordinance in N/A Wyoming Sixth continuation re. nail salons, hair salons, barber shops, massage therapy services, tattoo, body art and piercing shops, and cosmetology, electrology, and esthetic services Nail salons, hair salons, barber shops; cosmetology, electrology, and esthetic services; massage therapy services (excluding medical); and tattoo, body art, and piercing shops may re-open or continue to operate subject to the following conditions.
-Yes Yes - employees Yes Yes - see next column Please refer to order for all the guidelines.
+Stat. § 252.25 or any local ordinance in conformity therewith N/A Wyoming Tenth continuation re. nail salons, hair salons, barber shops, massage therapy services, tattoo, body art and piercing shops, and cosmetology, electrology, and esthetic services 8/16/2020 Updated guidance is available, see order for details for each industry.
+N/A N/A N/A N/A Any person or legal entity that violates this Order shall be subject to criminal prosecution.
+This Order is in effect until August 31.
+N/A Wyoming Ninth continuation order re. bars, restaurants, theaters, gyms, child car facilities, K-12, and schools 8/16/2020 Updated guidance is available, see order for details for each industry.
+N/A N/A N/A N/A Any person or legal entity that violates this Order shall be subject to criminal prosecution.
+This Order is in effect until August 31.
 N/A